History of Aaron Gordon in Timeline

 March 2, 2014: Pac-12 Regular Season Title

-March 8, 2014: Victory Against Oregon
+March 8, 2014: Win against Oregon

-On March 8, 2014, Aaron Gordon contributed 21 points in a win against Oregon, finishing the season with a 28-3 record.
+On March 8, 2014, Aaron Gordon contributed 21 points in a 64–47 win against Oregon, finishing the season with a 28–3 record.

-March 13, 2014: Pac-12 Tournament Quarterfinals
+March 13, 2014: Pac-12 tournament quarterfinals

-On March 13, 2014, during the Pac-12 tournament, Arizona defeated Utah in the quarterfinals, with Aaron Gordon scoring 11 points and grabbing 7 rebounds.
+On March 13, 2014, during the 2014 Pac-12 tournament, Arizona defeated Utah in the quarterfinals 71–39 with Gordon scoring 11 points and grabbing 7 rebounds.

-March 14, 2014: Pac-12 Tournament Semifinals
+March 14, 2014: Pac-12 tournament semifinals

-April 15, 2014: Declares for NBA Draft
+April 15, 2014: Declared for the NBA draft

-June 26, 2014: Drafted by Orlando Magic
+June 26, 2014: Selected by Orlando Magic in NBA draft

 On June 26, 2014, Aaron Gordon was selected with the fourth overall pick in the 2014 NBA draft by the Orlando Magic.

-2014: NCAA Tournament Run
+2014: NCAA Tournament

 November 4, 2015: Career-High 19 Points

-On November 4, 2015, Aaron Gordon scored a career-high 19 points in a loss to the Houston Rockets.
+On November 4, 2015, Aaron Gordon scored a then career-high 19 points in a loss to the Houston Rockets.

-January 31, 2016: Ties Career High of 19 Points
+January 31, 2016: Tied Career High

-On January 31, 2016, Aaron Gordon tied his career high of 19 points and grabbed 14 rebounds in a win over the Boston Celtics.
+On January 31, 2016, Aaron Gordon tied his then career high of 19 points and grabbed 14 rebounds in a win over the Boston Celtics.

 December 14, 2016: Career-High 33 Points

-On December 14, 2016, Aaron Gordon scored a career-high 33 points in a loss to the Los Angeles Clippers.
+On December 14, 2016, Aaron Gordon scored a then career-high 33 points in a loss to the Los Angeles Clippers.

-March 31, 2017: 32 Points vs Celtics
+March 31, 2017: 32 points against Celtics

 October 24, 2017: Career-High 41 Points

-On October 24, 2017, Aaron Gordon scored a career-high 41 points in a win over the Brooklyn Nets.
+On October 24, 2017, Aaron Gordon scored a then career-high 41 points in a win over the Brooklyn Nets.

 On December 30, 2017, Aaron Gordon had a 39-point effort in a loss to the Miami Heat.